mikedh/trimesh/README.md

 * Minimum volume bounding sphere / n-spheres
 * Symbolic integration of function(x,y,z) over a triangle
 * Very quick (sympy-numpy lambda) evaluation of symbolic integral result over a mesh
+* Calculate nearest point on mesh surface and signed distance
 * Create meshes with primitive objects (Extrude, Box, Sphere) which are subclasses of Trimesh
 * Simple scene graph and transform tree which can be rendered (pyglet) or exported.
 * Numerous utility functions, such as transforming points, unitizing vectors, tracking arrays for changes, grouping rows, etc.